geometerjr/conmaps/README.md

 # conmaps

-The goal of this project is to transcribe the plethora of MATLAB code for numerical conformal mapping methods into Python / SageMath.
+The goal of this project is to build an app to auto detect domain boundaries (when desired), and apply an adaptive FFT-based method to compute a numerical conformal map from a region to a circle region.